MCMGA Monthly Meeting

 Photos from our members and the MCMGA Photo Contest are in our Photo Gallery.
 Click on link below.

-MCMGA Members, see the winning photos and all photos submitted for the 2023 MCMGA Photos Contest and photos submitted by our members in our MCMGA Photo Gallery
+MCMGA Members, see the winning photos and all photos submitted for the 2025 MCMGA Photos Contest and photos submitted by our members in our MCMGA Photo Gallery

-2024 MCMGA membership dues
+2026 MCMGA membership dues

-We are now collecting 2024 MCMGA membership dues.
+We are now collecting 2026 MCMGA membership dues.
 For membership form, payment options, or to check to see if you have already paid, click here.
 There is also a form on the last page of the Greenery that you can print and mail in.
 If you have questions, please contact me at memb@indymcmga.org.

-MCMGA Garden Grants for 2024
+MCMGA Garden Grants

-See grants approved for 2023 here.
+See grants approved here.

-MCMGA Gardening Education Grant
+MCMGA Education Grant

 MCMGA is a non-profit organization whose purpose is to promote good gardening practices to the community in cooperation with Purdue Extension – Marion County.
-This grant is to be used to support youth gardening education initiatives which help support and sustain hunger-relief efforts in the Marion County hunger-relief system.
+This grant is to be used to support gardening education initiatives which help support and sustain hunger-relief efforts in the Marion County hunger-relief system.
 Not-for-profit [ie 501c(3)] organizations involved with farming, community gardens, food pantries, food desert initiatives, and nutrition programs that include demographically targeted education programs are encouraged to apply for this grant.
 If interested and wanting more information click below:

-MCMGA Gardening Education Grant
+MCMGA Education Grant

 Purdue University Diversity Statement